GVSU Social Blog

 - Pay attention to the competition.

-You never know where a little bit of inspiration will strike.
-Keep your eyes peeled for new ideas and concepts that other users are sharing out on social, and how those ideas can be customized to fit your brand.
+You never know what a little inspiration will strike.
+Keep your eyes open for new ideas and concepts that other users are sharing out on social, and how those ideas can be customized to fit your brand.

 When creating content: